LisaHJung/OTel-for-Beginners-JS/README.md

 **IMPORTANT**

 In the `service` component, processors are applied in the order they are listed in the pipeline.

 The `batch` processor should be listed **last** so it can batch the final version of the data before exporting.

+In the next episode, we’ll shift focus from traces to metrics and walk through how to collect, process, and export application metrics using the OpenTelemetry Collector.